 Stay 1 night in Wellington.

-Travel time Picton to Nelson 141 km / 88 miles, 2 hours
+Travel time Picton to Nelson – 2 hours

-It’s all about the journey today as you board the Interislander Cook Strait Ferry, which will transport you on a scenic cruise to Picton.
 Back on dry land, drive through Marlborough, New Zealand’s largest wine region, to reach your destination, Nelson.
-Enjoying New Zealand’s highest sunshine hours, Nelson is a creative paradise, with artists, galleries, boutique shopping, local markets and gourmet cafes.
+Enjoying New Zealand’s highest sunshine hours, Nelson is a creative paradise, with artists, galleries, boutique shopping, local markets and gourmet cafés.

 Stay 2 nights in Nelson.